MOKARAKA TRUST

 About MOKARAKA TRUST

-MOKARAKA TRUST is a registered charity in England and Wales (registration number 1197804), rated "Good Standing" with a CharityScore of 50/100 — a charity in good standing based on official Charity Commission data.
-In its most recent reporting year (2025), MOKARAKA TRUST reported a total income of £7,047 and total expenditure of £49,352 (a spending ratio of 700%, indicating strong allocation of funds to charitable activities).
-According to the Charity Commission, MOKARAKA TRUST operates with the following stated purpose: We give grants to Maori and women studying (typically business studies) in tertiary institutions Our analysis has identified 1 high-severity concern for this charity.
-We recommend reviewing the details below.
-This profile is based on publicly available data from the Charity Commission for England and Wales and is updated regularly.
-CharityScore provides independent, data-driven transparency ratings to help donors give with confidence.
+MOKARAKA TRUST is a registered charity in England and Wales (registration number 1197804).
+Based on official Charity Commission data, it holds a "Good Standing" rating with a CharityScore of 50/100 — a charity in good standing with solid but not exceptional governance indicators.
+This reflects adequate performance across most criteria, though some areas fall short of the strongest-rated charities.
+In its most recent reporting year (2025), MOKARAKA TRUST reported a total income of £7,047 and total expenditure of £49,352, a spending ratio of 700% indicating a strong proportion of funds directed to charitable work.
+According to the Charity Commission register, MOKARAKA TRUST describes its activities as follows: We give grants to Maori and women studying (typically business studies) in tertiary institutions Our analysis has identified 1 high-severity concern for this charity.
+We recommend reviewing the detailed flags below before donating.
+This profile is based on data publicly available from the Charity Commission for England and Wales and is updated periodically as new filings are processed.
+CharityScore UK provides independent, data-driven transparency ratings to help donors give with confidence — we are not affiliated with this charity or any government body.

 Want a detailed Benchmark Report for MOKARAKA TRUST?